Deathraymind/obsidian/pages/Creating Rust NixPkg.md

 - ```
     src = "${git}/bowos-settings/src-tauri/";
   ```
-- This allows you to set the directory where the
+- This allows you to set the directory where the lock file is actually located in the directory of the repo.
+- #nix